mliyanage/kickass-morning/replit.md

 # KickAss Morning - AI-Powered Wake-up Call Service

 ## Overview
 KickAss Morning is an AI-powered motivational wake-up service designed to help users start their day with energy and purpose.
 It delivers personalized, inspirational morning calls using AI-generated voices of influential figures, tailored to individual goals and struggles.
-The project aims to provide a unique, highly personalized experience to boost daily motivation.
+The project aims to provide a unique, highly personalized experience to boost daily motivation, with a vision to revolutionize daily motivational routines and capture a significant market share in the personal development and wellness industry.

 ## User Preferences
 Preferred communication style: Simple, everyday language.